-We then look at how ability on the task relates to information seeking behaviour, starting with how information value varies as a function of participant ability.
+We then look at how accuracy on the task relates to information seeking behaviour, starting with how information value varies as a function of participant ability.
 We find evidence for a positive relationship between accuracy and information value (r(83) = 0.25, p = .02), but not between confidence and information value (r(83) = 0.15, p = .18).